JC-Delmas/HomopolyDetector/README.md

 This script is used to extract copy number variations (CNVs) from BAM files and classify them according to their type using annotation files in BED and VCF formats.
 Prerequisites

-This script requires the following Python libraries to be installed:
+This script requires the following Python libraries :

     os
     pysam